 There are established arrangements for appeals against non-admission.
-Details are available from the school, including the date by which an appeal should be submitted.
+Details are available from the school, including the date by which an appeal should be submitted (no more than 20 days after the letter of refusal has been received).
 It should be noted that, in the event of an unsuccessful appeal against non-admission to the school, the school does not consider any further application in the same school year (1 September - 31 August), unless there has been a material change in circumstances, for example a change of address which results in a move from outside the catchment area to inside it.
-Parents who wish their children to attend the school are most welcome to visit.
+Parents who wish their children to attend the school are most welcom e to visit.
 Arrangements can be made through the Administrative Assistant at the school.